dwgrossberg/dwgrossberg/README.md

 - 🌱 I’m currently learning Full Stack Web Development with JavaScript via [The Odin Project](https://www.theodinproject.com/)
 - 🔭 I’m currently building web applications that adhere to the design principles of Object Oriented Programming, in particular the SOLID design principles
-- 🤔 Learn more about my past work in [brand strategy and design](https://danielgrossberg.com/portfolio/)
+- 🤔 Learn more about my past work in brand strategy and design [here](https://danielgrossberg.com/portfolio/)

 ---